tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群管理/创建集群_intl_en.md

  - **Operating System**: select an operating system based on your actual requirements.
  - **Cluster Description**: enter information about the cluster, which will be displayed on the **Cluster information** page.
  - **Advanced Settings** (optional):
-    - **Tencent Cloud Tags**: after binding tags to the cluster, you can categorize the resources.
+    - **Tencent Cloud Tags**: Add tags to the cluster for resource categorizing.
 For more information, see [Querying Resources by Tag](https://intl.cloud.tencent.com/document/product/651/32582).
     - **Deletion Protection**: when it's enabled, the cluster will not be deleted by mis-operation on console or by API.
     - **Kube-proxy Proxy Mode**: select iptables or ipvs.
 IPVS mode is applicable to large-scale services.
 You cannot disable it once it is enabled.
 For details, refer to [Enabling IPVS for a Cluster](https://intl.cloud.tencent.com/document/product/457/30641).
     - **Custom Parameters**: specify the custom parameters to configure the cluster.